BOEHM CSSE

 COPLIMO

 COnstructive Product Line Investment MOdel consists of a product line development cost model and an annualized post-development life cycle extension.
-It focuses on modeling the portions of the software that involve product-specific newly-built software, fully reused black-box product line components, and product line comp
+It focuses on modeling the portions of the software that involve product-specific newly-built software, fully reused black-box product line components, and product line components.

 COPSEMO